Supported decision making

-Supported decision making is the idea that people with mental or intellectual disabilities should make decisions about their own lives with the support of a team of people.
+Supported decision-making is the idea that people with learning impairments and other significant impairments should make decisions about their own lives with the support of a team of people.
 Supported decision-making is an alternative to the guardianship model, where someone makes decisions for a person.
 Supported decision-making aims to promote self-determination and independence.

 Legal status

 United Nations

 One of the principles of the UN Convention on the Rights of Persons with Disabilities is "Respect for inherent dignity, individual autonomy including the freedom to make one’s own choices, and independence of persons."
 Article 12 goes into more detail about the rights of people to make their own financial decisions.
 Some countries that have signed the CRPD still have laws that allow guardianships.
 Advocates in some countries are working to change the law, including suing the government based on failure to follow the CRPD.

 Canada

-In addition to Canada being a signatory of the UN Convention on the Rights of Persons with Disabilities, several Canadian provinces have laws about supported decision making.
+In addition to Canada being a signatory of the UN Convention on the Rights of Persons with Disabilities, several Canadian provinces have laws about supported decision-making.
 For example, British Columbia uses representative agreements, where people with disabilities name a person or group of people they trust, and those people help them make decisions.
 In very rare cases, the trusted person, known as a representative, is able to make decisions for the person.
 Yukon and Saskatchewan also have representative agreements.